smallab/raspicam-meets-cinder-on-raspi4/README.md

 ——————————————————

-If you're planning on running your app on a different Pi than where you develop (i.e. a production Pi) make sure to copy-paste the compiled BasicApp and copy-paste the resources folder and the assets folder besides that BasicApp.
+If you're planning on running your app on a different Pi than your dev Pi (i.e. a production Pi) make sure to copy-paste the compiled BasicApp and copy-paste the resources folder and the assets folder *right besides* that compiled BasicApp.
 Once pasted on the new Pi, make the BasicApp executable with `sudo chmod -x ~/Desktop/your_folder_name/BasicApp`.